MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 You can use email profiles to configure the built-in email settings for the following devices:

-- Android Samsung Knox Standard 4.0 and newer
+- Android device administrator on Samsung Knox Standard 4.0 and newer
 - Android Enterprise
 - iOS 8.0 and newer
 - iPadOS 13.0 and newer